Hi, I’m Randy Charles, the creator and chief editor of this site Paintcentric. I’m a businessman now by profession, but I used to work as...Read more

 Deep Base Paints Price List

-Depending on the location and current market demand, extra deep base painting usually costs around $15 – $20 per litre.
+Depending on the location and current market demand, extra deep base painting usually costs around $15 – $20 per liter.

-This type of painting design is required for libraries, bedrooms, but it is not limited to these settings.
-Painters or homeowners can quickly require this burgundy ambience for various other places.
+This type of painting design is required for libraries and bedrooms, but it is not limited to these settings.
+Painters or homeowners can quickly require this burgundy ambiance for various other places.

 About Medium Base Paint

 This might be a good feature when trying to achieve most colors or a certain type of painting.
-There are, however, specific shades of paint and paint types required for most paints as of today, and it is the titanium white —though in varying quantity that helps to achieve this efficiently.
+There are, however, specific shades of paint and paint types required for most paints today, and it is titanium white —, though, in varying quantities, helps to achieve this efficiently.

-Generally, depending on the type of paint that has to be achieved —medium base, deep base etc., the finely ground space metal —titanium is added to these various bases.
-The base paint into which the pigment is mixed is different to allow the final colour to be possible.
+Generally, depending on the type of paint that has to be achieved, —medium base, deep base, etc., the finely ground space metal —titanium is added to these various bases.
+The base paint into which the pigment is mixed is different to allow the final color to be possible.

 What Is A Medium Base Paint?

-That being said, medium base paints, like the name implies, generally have a medium amount of white pigments present in them.
-It is not more than the base to maintain their color still and not significantly lesser than the base to give the base color a lighter and brighter look.
-It is safe to say that the amount of titanium white pigments present in medium base paints is adequate.
+That being said, medium base paints, like the name implies, generally have a medium amount of white pigments.
+It is not more than the base to maintain its color still and not significantly lesser than the base to give the base color a lighter and brighter look.

 What Is A Medium Base Paint Used For?

-Since medium base paint has more white pigment and lighter tones, It’s fair to say that most house paints are medium base as they tend to be lighter colors.
-But, this does not rule out the use of deep base in houses, and it’s just not as used that often.
+Since medium base paint has white pigment and lighter tones, It’s fair to say that most house paints are medium base as they tend to be lighter colors.
+But, this does not rule out the use of the deep bases in houses, and it’s just not as often used.

 Medium Base Paint Price List

-That said, medium base paints cost around $60 for about 5 litres.
-This price may vary based on location, market demand and a host of other factors.
+That said, medium base paints cost around $60 for about 5 liters.
+This price may vary based on location, market demand, and other factors.

 When To Use Medium Base Paints?

-Medium base paints are also used to generally improve the outlook of a room, space or building.
-Pale colors usually look like they are moving away from you —a receding illusion.
-Therefore when you use lighter colors for your floor and walls, your areas and spaces similarly tend to appear larger than they are.
+Medium base paints are also used to generally improve the outlook of a room, space, or building.
+Pale colors usually look like they are moving away from you —, a receding illusion.
+Therefore when you use lighter colors for your floor and walls, your areas and spaces tend to appear larger than they are.

 What to Choose Between Deep Base And Medium Base?

 Now that you know the differences between deep base and medium base paint, which is best for your needs?
-That will largely depend on the color of paint and the amount of maintenance you are willing to do, like the lighter the base, the less resistant it is to dirt and stains.
+That will largely depend on the paint’s color and the maintenance you are willing to do, like the lighter the base, the less resistant it is to dirt and stains.